nunoclarib/FoodRescue/README.md

 # FoodRescue

-/connections folder to the BD missing! :)
+/connections folder to the DB missing! :)